Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 “It was difficult times,” Mary adds.
 They both remember a downturn in customers coming to Rosebud’s.

-Tyx said, “I had friends whose parents grounded them from me, so it didn’t seem unusual that there were people who were uninterested in dining with us.”
+Tyx says, “I had friends whose parents grounded them from me, so it didn’t seem unusual that there were people who were uninterested in dining with us.”

 As high school wound down, Tyx still didn’t know the word transgender, but he did something really dramatic for a new teenage driver: